chilam27/Improve_Product_Review_System/README.md

 # Improving a Product Review System

-Improve the traditional product review system through sentimental analysis and Natural Language Processing (NLP).
+Improve the traditional product review system through text sentimental analysis and Natural Language Processing (NLP).
 By taking only the customer review comment about the product and we can create a sentiment detection algorithm to rate the product.
 I will also include topic modeling in this project to detect the general topics of what the reviews are about.

 ## Backgorund and Motivation